 Subaru Outback owners have reported 28 problems related to brake electric antilock (under the service brakes category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Subaru Outback based on all problems reported for the Outback.

 The abs on my 2005 Subaru Outback 2.
 5i limited is too sensitive.
 It is dangerous driving in the snow because the abs kicks in too easily and it takes way too long to stop.
 I have recently gotten new tires with an excellent rating and that didn't help.
 Bumps in the road also set off the abs too easily leading to scary situations.
 I drive other vehicles with abs and this does not occur.
 I am not confident driving this vehicle in the snow, which is ironic because it is an awd Subaru (which is supposed to have an excellent reputation).
 Abs is supposed to benefit the driver, not help create a collision.